Who shot J.R.?: Legacy

 The great success of this 1980 stunt helped popularize in the United States the practice of ending a television season with a cliffhanger.
 In addition, the episode is credited with helping CNN, which began airing in June 1980, to get off the ground.
+The success of the cliffhanger helped Dallas become the most watched show in its fourth season and for the next five years be either the number-1 or number-2 most watched TV show in America.

-The "Who shot J.R.?" storyline was spoofed in the February 21, 1981, episode of Saturday Night Live, which was guest-hosted by Dallas star Charlene Tilton.
+The "Who shot J.R.?" storyline was spoofed in the February 21, 1981 episode of Saturday Night Live, which was guest-hosted by Dallas star Charlene Tilton.
 The episode, sometimes referred to as "Who Shot C.R.?", provided several cast members with various motivations to hate co-star Charles Rocket, who is shot in the episode.
 At the end of the episode, Rocket made the notorious ad-libbed comment "I'd like to know who the fuck did it", for which he was subsequently fired.
 It was spoofed in an episode of The Jeffersons ("As Florence Turns"), when Florence writes a soap opera based on characteristics of The Jeffersons characters.

 In 1990, the first season of Twin Peaks ended with numerous cliffhangers, the main one being Kyle MacLachlan's character, Agent Dale Cooper, being shot by an unknown assailant in a clear tribute to the earlier soap.
 The storyline wouldn't be resolved until more than halfway through the second season.
 "Who shot J.R.?" was later spoofed in a 1995 The Simpsons episode entitled "Who Shot Mr. Burns?" which similarly provided many characters with motivation to kill Mr. Burns, and similarly ended on a cliffhanger.
 In the second part, it was revealed that Maggie Simpson had accidentally shot Mr. Burns in a struggle over a lollipop.
-Homer Simpson wears a shirt with the phrase written on it in the 1991 episode "I Married Marge".
+Homer Simpson wears a shirt with the phrase "I shot J.R." written on it in the 1991 episode "I Married Marge".
+In March and April 2001, British soap EastEnders ran a storyline of the same treatment as the "Who shot J.R.?" storyline entitled "Who Shot Phil?".